Adillwma/QuantumHarmonics/README.md

 This potential is the sum of the classical attractive Coulomb interaction between the electron and the nucleus, and an additional term dependent on the **azimuthal quantum number** $l$.
 This term is related to the centrifugal potential, which arises due to the angular momentum of the electron.

-Iniitally we will focus only on this case where $ l = 0 $, and then later we will explore the effects of changing $ l $.
+Initially we will focus only on this case where $l=0$, and then later we will explore the effects of changing $l$.

 <div align="center">